Faith & Fellowship - Christian Education at St. Matthew’s

 In August, a one-week Choir Camp is offered to children with an interest in joining St. Matthew’s choirs.
 They spend the mornings with our Music Director, Kirkland Adsett, learning the repertoire for the fall and the afternoons in fun activities which broaden their knowledge of community and expand their music skills.
 Click here for more on choirs.

-St Matthew's youth group includes young people aged 11 to 16.
-The group aims to meet at least twice a month, and the content of these meetings range from bible studies, to board games, to outreach activities, to cooking, to field trips and more.
+St Matthew's youth includes two groups: one for ages 9 to 11 and another for 12 to 16.
+Both groups aim to meet monthly.
+The senior group focuses on outreach.
+The junior group activities range from bible studies, to board games, to cooking, to field trips and more.
 If you wish to participate, please contact our youth coordinators Aicha Ducharme-LeBlanc (firstname.lastname@example.org) and Becky McCoy (email@example.com)

 Youth Group on the October 21 Walkathon to raise money for the Centretown Emergency Food Centre.